Severance Package

 Our firm practices only employment law, focusing exclusively on representing employees in complex and high-stakes disputes involving unpaid wages, retaliation, discrimination, harassment and other wrongful conduct.
 Our attorneys are aggressive, trial-tested advocates.

-We offer a flat-fee severance review package with a 24-48 hour turnaround from submission to consultation with you.
+We offer a flat-fee severance review agreement with a 24-48 hour turnaround from submission to consultation with you.

 Free Case Review